IBM/platform-services-java-sdk/README.md

 ## Overview

 The IBM Cloud Platform Services Java SDK allows developers to programmatically interact with the following IBM Cloud services:

-Disclaimer: this SDK is being released initially as a **pre-release** version.
-Changes might occur which impact applications that use this SDK.

 Service Name | Artifact Coordinates
 --- | ---